department-of-veterans-affairs/vagov-content/pages/education/eligibility.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You may be able to get benefits through 1 of our 2 Montgomery GI Bill programs: the Montgomery GI Bill Active Duty (MGIB-AD) or the Montgomery GI Bill Selected Reserve (MGIB-SR).
+You may be eligible for benefits through 1 of our 2 Montgomery GI Bill programs: the Montgomery GI Bill Active Duty (MGIB-AD) or the Montgomery GI Bill Selected Reserve (MGIB-SR).

 <br>